Contemplating today's Gospel

 “What God has joined together, no human being must separate”

 Jesus reminds them what Genesis says: “But from the beginning of creation, God made them male and female” (Mk 10:6; cf. Gn 1:27).
-Jesus speaks here of the unity of Humankind.
+He speaks of a unity that constitutes Humanity.
 Man will leave father and mother and will join his wife, and the two shall become one flesh to form Mankind.
-This represents a new reality: Two human beings form a unity, not as an “association”, but as a generator of Humanity.
+This represents a new reality: Two human beings form a unity, not as an “association”, but as creators of Humanity.
 The conclusion is quite evident: “what God has joined together, no human being must separate."
 (Mk 10:9).

 If we look at marriage as an association, its indissolubility cannot be fathomed.
 If marriage is just a matter of associated interests, we can then understand its dissolution may appear as legitimate.
-In this case, speaking of marriage in these terms is disdainful, because it refers only to the association of two single persons who have decided to make their lives more pleasant.
+In this case, speaking of marriage in these terms is disdainful, as it is merely the association of two single people seeking to make their lives more enjoyable.
 When the Lord speaks of marriage, He is referring to something else.
-The Vatican II Council reminds us: «For the good of the spouses and their off-spring as well as of society, the existence of the sacred bond no longer depends on human decisions alone.
+The Vatican II Council reminds us: “For the good of the spouses and their off-spring as well as of society, the existence of the sacred bond no longer depends on human decisions alone.
 For, God Himself is the author of matrimony, endowed as it is with various benefits and purposes.
-All of these have a very decisive bearing on the continuation of the human race» (Gaudium et spes, n.
+All of these have a very decisive bearing on the continuation of the human race” (Gaudium et Spes, n.
 48).

-Back home, the Apostles asked him again about the demands of marriage, and this is followed by the tender scene with the infants.
-Both passages are related.
-The second lesson is like a parable that explains how the marriage is possible.
-The Kingdom of God is for those that become as infants and accept to build something new.
-And marriage is the same if we really understand what it actually means, that is: to leave, to join and to become.
+Upon returning home, the Apostles asked him again about the demands of marriage, and this is followed by the tender scene with children.
+These two moments are connected.
+The second is like a parable explaining how marriage is possible.
+The Kingdom of God belongs to those who become like children and embrace the creation of something new.
+Marriage, likewise, when properly understood, is about leaving, uniting, and becoming.